Last updated 4 October 2021

 - the claim reference number.

-You should also keep any evidence that your business has been adversely affected by coronavirus.
+For SEISS 1 and 2 you should also keep any evidence that your business has been adversely affected by coronavirus.
 HMRC's guidance indicates that this could include:

 - business accounts showing a reduction in turnover